-We are working in mean field systems, so our setting is closer to the first scenario, and no ergodicity is needed in our approach.
+\bdc As our model is a mean field system, \ec our setting is closer to the first scenario, and no ergodicity is needed in our approach.
 Our asymptotics are based on the large population limit of the system, observing more and more neurons during a fixed time interval.
 However, for each fixed $N,$ the neurons are not independent, and independence is only valid in the $ N \to \infty $ limit.
 More precisely, it is well-known that the {\it propagation of chaos} property holds for such systems.
 This means that once we work in the hypothetical limit model, all neurons are independent.
 Moreover, each neuron's potential process $ (X^{N, i }_t)_t$ can be approximated by a limit process $ (x_t)_t$ which is deterministic, and we have a precise control on the rate of convergence of the strong error $ \E \left( \sup_{ s\le T } | X_s^{N, i } - x_s| \right) , $ for any $ T > 0 $ (see Theorem \ref{theo:strongapprox} below).

 Let us now describe the major difficulty of using kernel estimators in the framework of mean field limits.
 To explain this difficulty, we have to be more precise about the definition of our estimator.
 Instead of using indicator functions of small balls around $x^*$ (which are not continuous), our estimator uses a renormalized kernel function $Q_h := \frac1h Q( \cdot/h) ,$ where $ Q $ is a fixed Lipschitz continuous kernel that integrates to $1 .$ $h$ is the window size, and we choose $h= h_N \to 0$ as $ N \to \infty. $ The estimator is then defined using $ Q_{h_N} ( x - x^* ) $ instead of the indicator of $]x^* - h_N, x^* + h_N [.$